elastic/detection-rules/CLI.md

   Import rules from json, toml, yaml, or Kibana exported rule file(s).

 Options:
-  --required-only            Only prompt for required fields -d, --directory DIRECTORY  Load files from a directory -h, --help                 Show this message and exit.
+  --required-only                 Only prompt for required fields -d, --directory DIRECTORY       Load files from a directory -s, --save-directory DIRECTORY  Save imported rules to a directory -h, --help                      Show this message and exit.
 ```

 The primary advantage of using this command is the ability to import multiple rules at once.
 Multiple rule paths can be